Audio mixing is a complex and fascinating process that requires both technical knowledge and artistic intuition.

 Found on every mixing console and digital audio workstation (DAW), faders play a crucial role in shaping the sound of a mix.
 They allow you to control and balance the volume levels of individual tracks, groups of tracks, or the mix as a whole.

-But faders aren’t just simple volume controls – they’re also used for creating dynamics, applying effects, and more.
+But faders aren’t just simple volume controls—they’re also used to create dynamics, apply effects, and more.

 What Are Faders Used For?